"In the year that I spent at Goldsmiths, I had a wonderful opportunity to meet and exchange ideas with people from all over the world."

 This is a core module for MA Filmmaking and is also open to other screen practitioners whose creative work involves narrative.
 Screen studies students interested in theoretical issues arising from the narrative process are welcome as well.

-The course examines broad questions – what narratives are, how they differ from non-narratives, what forms they may take and what functions they serve in our own and one or more other societies.
+The module examines broad questions – what narratives are, how they differ from non-narratives, what forms they may take and what functions they serve in our own and one or more other societies.
 It also looks at elements of narrative creation, particularly character, structure and plot.
 And it explores the ways in which different aspects of production – eg writing, directing, editing, sound design – contribute to the intellectual and emotional impact of example screen narratives.